Fuzhou Jiangxi, China Travel Guide

 Tap water in Fuzhou is generally not safe for direct consumption.
 Always drink Bottled water, boiled, or filtered water.
 Widely available.

 Exercise caution with street food.
 Choose stalls with high turnover, visible cooking processes, and hot, freshly prepared items.
-Ensure all food is thoroughly cooked.
+Ensure every food item is thoroughly cooked.

 Wash fruits and vegetables if you plan to consume them raw, or opt for peeled items for safety.